 With scales colored with hues of blue, yellow, orange, green, and reddish tones and an array of colorful spots and stripes forming unique patterns, triggerfish are easy to identify and a treat to gaze upon.

-Triggerfish are remarkably adaptable and can be found in the Pacific Ocean, the Caribbean, the east coast of Africa, and most abundantly in the Indo-pacific region.
+Triggerfish are remarkably adaptable and can be found in the Pacific Ocean, the warm waters of the Caribbean, the east coast of Africa, and most abundantly in the Indo-Pacific region.

 Furthermore, some species, such as the Gray triggerfish, can be found distributed along the western Atlantic coast from Nova Scotia to Bermuda and the Gulf of Mexico.